nickpeihl/leaflet-sidebar-v2/README.md

 # leaflet-sidebar-v2

-A responsive sidebar _just_ for [Leaflet](http://leafletjs.com/).
+A responsive sidebar for [Leaflet](http://leafletjs.com/).
 A fork of [sidebar-v2](http://turbo87.github.io/sidebar-v2) that only contains the necessary ingredients for use in Leaflet and provides enhanced functionality.

 ![Demo](doc/leaflet-sidebar-v2.gif)

+> **Hint**: There's a Angular wrapper available at https://github.com/runette/ngx-leaflet-sidebar

 ## Why the Fork?
-- new features based on leaflet.js
 - JS API for panel modification
 - "autopan" feature, moving the map content next to the sidebar content
 - only supports leaflet (0.x and 1.x) to maintain a smaller codebase and support more features
 - compatibility with bootstrap (no generic `.sidebar` class)
 - provide a npm package `leaflet-sidebar-v2` with `main` and `style` fields in [`package.json`](package.json)